+RELEASE: SUNDAY, NOVEMBER 23, 2014 Dear Ann Landers: My husband and I have been married for 15 years.
+We have a wonderful marriage and two terrific children.
+The problem I am writing about involves my husband's brother.
+He is gay.
+"Rick" is a great person and a devoted uncle to our …Read more.
 RELEASE: SUNDAY, NOVEMBER 16, 2014 Dear Ann Landers: I never have cheated on my wife and am absolutely certain that I never will.
 We have been married for five wonderful years, and our marriage is rock solid.
 Here's the problem: About a year ago, during a moment of passion, I …Read more.
 RELEASE: SUNDAY, NOVEMBER 9, 2014 Dear Ann Landers: My sister is a dwarf and has been confined to a wheelchair for the past nine years.
 Since I was a small child, I have hated the ignorance with which she is treated.
 Even when she was able to walk, people would stare at her, step …Read more.
 RELEASE: SUNDAY, NOVEMBER 2, 2014 Dear Ann Landers: My son's father has taken a permanent leave of absence from our lives.
 "Arthur" and I divorced when my son was 6.
 He is now 11.
 After the divorce, Arthur was supposed to have custody of our son every weekend.
 The court order said …Read more.more articles

-RELEASE: SUNDAY, NOVEMBER 23, 2014
+RELEASE: SUNDAY, NOVEMBER 30, 2014

 Forget to save some of your favorite Ann Landers columns?
 "Nuggets and Doozies" is the answer.
 Send a self-addressed, long, business-sized envelope and a check or money order for $5.25 (this includes postage and handling) to: Creators Syndicate, 737 3rd Street, Hermosa Beach, CA 90254.
 To find out more about Ann Landers and read her past columns, visit the Creators Syndicate Web page at www.creators.com.